rns/kollos-luif-doc/manual.md

 Lua's `os.setlocale()`, when used in the LUIF context for anything but the "C" locale, may fail, silently or otherwise.

 [todo: update the tentative language above as Kollos project progresses]

-## Post-processing

-The output of the KHIL will be a table, with one key for each grammar name.
-Keys *must* be strings.
-The value of each grammar key will be a table, with entries for external and internal symbols and rules.
-Details of the format will be specified later.

-This table will be interpreted by the lower layer (KLOL).
-Initially post-processing will take a very restricted form in the LUIF grammars.
-There are two kinds of Libmarpa grammars: structural and lexical grammar.
-A grammar is lexical if one or more of its rules have the special `lexeme` action.
-The post-processing will expect a lexical grammar named `l0` and a structural grammar named `g1`, and will check (in the same way that Marpa::R2 currently does) to ensure they are compatible.

 <a id="grammars"></a>
 ## Grammars